 - You keep up to date with current legislation and procedures relating to conveyancing.

-- You provide any employees with any training necessary to ensure that they are up to date with current conveyancing procedures and protocols as appropriate to the nature of their particular employment.
+- You provide any staff with any training necessary to ensure that they are up to date with current conveyancing procedures and protocols as appropriate to the nature of their particular role.

 - You communicate with all parties to a conveyancing matter in accordance with applicable legislation and the Master’s Rules.

 - You do not provide your clients with a full letter of engagement including your terms and conditions and the signposting notice in connection with complaints at the outset.